THE CORTEX COLLECTIVE PHILOSOPHY

 The purpose of this philosophy is not to portray neurodivergence as a collection of difficulties.
 Rather, it is to explore what can happen when strengths are repeatedly overlooked, misunderstood or forced to operate within environments that were never designed with them in mind.

 I have also become increasingly aware of how often distress is misunderstood.
+Behaviour is frequently treated as the problem.
+The person becomes the problem.

 This philosophy was shaped by my growing belief that many of the struggles experienced by neurodivergent people cannot be fully understood in isolation from the context in which they occur.